Search intent in SEO: How to identify and optimize user intent

 Going by the industry classifications of search intent in this instance —informational— it’ll be near impossible to create content that caters to the desire of this searcher because you do not know what they really want.
 This means ranking for this query will equally be difficult.

-And that’s why InLinks has introduced a new and better way of uncovering search intent using verbs.
-Here’s how that works.
+That’s why InLinks has introduced a new and better way of identifying search intent using verbs.
+We call it verb-based user intent, and here’s how it works.

 Verb-focused user intent: A better way of understanding what users are searching on Google

-Our idea at InLinks is to give context to search intent by defining the exact information a searcher is looking to get out of their search.
-So, to properly understand and identify the intent behind queries, InLinks is disambiguating intent with verbs in the keyword research stage.
+Our idea at InLinks is to give context to search intent by defining the exact desire a searcher has in mind while searching.
+So, to properly understand and identify the intent behind queries, InLinks is disambiguating search intent with verbs in the keyword research stage.

-• Understand the subjectivity behind queries and see exactly what people mean when they search
+• Understand the subjectivity behind queries and see precisely what people mean when they search.

 • Create content that captures the exact information the searcher is looking for